Entropy formula of N-body system: Entropy formula of N-body system

 Let us consider $D$-dimensional space where molecules reside so that the velocities of $N$ molecules can be described in $D\times N$-dimensional vector space.
-The probability density function of an isolated system composed of $N$ molecules of ideal gas with respect to their velocities can be written by
+The probability density function, established on Borel $\sigma$-algebra of the vector space equipped with Dirac measure, of an isolated system composed of $N$ molecules of ideal gas with respect to their velocities can be written by

 where $\mathbf{v}_i$ is the velocity vector of the $i$th molecule, $\mathbf{v}_i^2$ is the inner product between $\mathbf{v}_i$ and itself, $c$ is a normalising constant, $\delta$ is the Dirac delta function, and $mU/2$ is a given kinetic energy of the system with $m$ being the mass of a molecule.
 This formula states that the velocity distribution is constrained by the kinetic energy of the system.
 By integrating $f(\mathbf{v}_1,\cdots, \mathbf{v}_N)$ with respect to $D(N-1)$ variables of the velocity components except those of $\mathbf{v}_j$ for any specific $j$, we can obtain the marginal probability $f(\mathbf{v}_j)$ or $f(\mathbf{v})$ with eliminating the subscript in $\mathbf{v}_j$ as